fajarnurk/Neural-Network-rock-paper-scissors-classification/README.md

-This is ourself project to predict weather picture uploaded is rock, paper, or scissor with 96% of accuracy
+This is ourself project to predict whether picture uploaded is rock, paper, or scissor with 96% of accuracy.